YarikVitovsky/cat-meme-generator/README.md

-# 🐱 Cat Meme Generator
+# 🐱 Cat Meme Generator - React Version

-A fun web app that generates random cat images and programming jokes!
+A fun React app that generates random cat images and programming jokes!
 Switch between light and dark themes, and enjoy a new meme every time you click "Generate Another".
+Now optimized for lightning-fast deployment on Netlify!

 ---